grafana/grafana/docs/sources/alerting/notifications.md

 +++
+title = "Alert notifications"
-title = "Alerting Notifications" description = "Alerting Notifications Guide" keywords = ["Grafana", "alerting", "guide", "notifications"] type = "docs"
+description = "Alerting notifications guide" keywords = ["Grafana", "alerting", "guide", "notifications"] type = "docs"
 [menu.docs]
 name = "Notifications"
 parent = "alerting"
-weight = 2
+weight = 200
 +++

-# Alert Notifications
+# Alert notifications

-> Alerting is only available in Grafana v4.0 and above.

 When an alert changes state, it sends out notifications.
 Each alert rule can have multiple notifications.
-In order to add a notification to an alert rule you first need to add and configure a `notification` channel (can be email, PagerDuty or other integration).
+In order to add a notification to an alert rule you first need to add and configure a `notification` channel (can be email, PagerDuty, or other integration).

-This is done from the Notification Channels page.
+This is done from the Notification channels page.

-## Notification Channel Setup

-On the Notification Channels page hit the `New Channel` button to go the page where you can configure and setup a new Notification Channel.

-You specify a name and a type, and type specific options.
-You can also test the notification to make sure it's setup correctly.
+> **Note:** Alerting is only available in Grafana v4.0 and above.

+## Add a notification channel

+1. In the Grafana side bar, hover your cursor over the **Alerting** (bell) icon and then click **Notification channels**.
+1. Click **Add channel**.
+1. Fill out the fields or select options described below.

+## New notification channel fields

 ### Default (send on all alerts)

+- **Name -** Enter a name for this channel.
+It will be displayed when users add notifications to alert rules.
+- **Type -** Select the channel type.
+Refer to the [List of supported notifiers](#list-of-supported-notifiers) for details.
-When checked, this option will notify for all alert rules - existing and new.
+- **Default (send on all alerts) -** When selected, this option sends a notification on this channel for all alert rules.

-### Send reminders

-> Only available in Grafana v5.3 and above.

-{{< docs-imagebox max-width="600px" img="/img/docs/v53/alerting_notification_reminders.png" class="docs-image--right" caption="Alerting notification reminders setup" >}}
+- **Include Image -** See [Enable images in notifications](#enable-images-in-notifications-external-image-store) for details.
+- **Disable Resolve Message -** When selected, this option disables the resolve message [OK] that is sent when the alerting state returns to false.

-When this option is checked additional notifications (reminders) will be sent for triggered alerts.
-You can specify how often reminders should be sent using number of seconds (s), minutes (m) or hours (h), for example `30s`, `3m`, `5m` or `1h` etc.
+- **Send reminders -** When this option is checked additional notifications (reminders) will be sent for triggered alerts.
+You can specify how often reminders should be sent using number of seconds (s), minutes (m) or hours (h), for example `30s`, `3m`, `5m` or `1h`.

 **Important:** Alert reminders are sent after rules are evaluated.
-Therefore a reminder can never be sent more frequently than a configured [alert rule evaluation interval]({{< relref "rules/#name-evaluation-interval" >}}).
+Therefore a reminder can never be sent more frequently than a configured alert rule evaluation interval.

 These examples show how often and when reminders are sent for a triggered alert.